elecnix/Local-File-Organizer/README.md

 - [ ] Implement best practices like Johnny Decimal
 - [ ] Check file duplication
 - [ ] Dockerfile for easier installation
-- [ ] People from [Nexa](https://github.com/NexaAI/nexa-sdk) is helping me to make executables for macOS, Linux and Windows

 ## What It Does 🔍